RLBot/core/README.md

 ## Developer Setup

 - Install .NET 8 SDK [https://dotnet.microsoft.com/en-us/download/dotnet/8.0]
-- Install an IDE (Visual Studio 2022 or Rider)
+- Install an IDE
-- Run `git submodule update --init` to get the Flatbuffers submodule
-- Run `generate-flatbuffers.bat` to generate the Flatbuffers models
+  - Visual Studio 2022 was used for initial development.
+  - Rider and VS Code are also known to work.

 ## Building

-In VS2022 or Rider, build the solution in Release mode.
-The compiled binaries are at RLBotCS\bin\Release\net8.0.
+In Visual Studio 2022, you can build the solution in Release mode, and find the compiled binaries at `RLBotCS\bin\Release\net8.0`.

+- Note: You can also build with the command `dotnet publish`

 ## Deployment

-This project generates a RLBot.exe file and some DLLs.
-New deployment method is still TODO.
+New deployment method is still TBD.

 ## Maintenance